linz/nz-facilities/schools_change_detection/README.md

 * Follow through the prompts to install Miniconda.
 * Say yes to the option to run conda init at the end of the installer.
 * Close and reopen your terminal window after installing conda for it to recognise conda command
-* By default, the version of python installed in the base conda environment will take precedence over the system python when simply running python3 in the shell.
+* By default, the version of python installed in the base conda environment will take precedence over the system python when simply running `python` in the shell.
 To disable this behaviour, and allow using the system python by default, unless you have specifically activated a conda environment, run:
     ```
     conda config --set auto_activate_base false
     ```
-* Confirm the behaviour is as expected by running which python3 which should be /usr/bin/python3.
+* Confirm the behaviour is as expected by running `which python` which should be `/usr/bin/python`.
 (You may need to reopen your terminal window after running the conda config command for it to take effect).
 ##### Create conda environment
 * Create a new conda environment by running:
     ```